 (6) requires certain institutions of higher education to offer instruction in substance use disorders; and

 (7) requires MSDE to convene a workgroup and submit a report on behavioral and substance abuse disorder services in public schools.
-The workgroup includes MABE representatives, and must make recommendations by Dec.
+The workgroup includes MABE representatives and must make recommendations by Dec.
 1, 2017.
-The bill takes effect July 1, 2017.
+The bill took effect on July 1, 2017.

 For more information, contact MABE’s Director of Governmental Relations, John R. Woolums, Esq., at email@example.com or 410-841-5414.